MMRC Horizon One: RRMM (MMRC-099)

 Note: Abstinence is acceptable if this is the established and preferred contraception for the participant.

-Persons assigned as male at birth with a partner(s) of childbearing potential must agree to use highly effective contraceptive measures throughout the trial starting with the Screening visit through 90 days after the last dose of trial treatment is received.
+-Persons assigned as male at birth with a partner(s) of childbearing potential must agree to use highly effective contraceptive measures throughout the trial starting with the Screening visit through 90 days after the last dose of trial medication is received.
 Persons assigned as male at birth with pregnant partners must agree to use a condom; no additional method of contraception is required for the pregnant partner.

 Note: Abstinence is acceptable if this is the established and preferred contraception method for the participant.